yashmote/Path-Planning-Mini-Project/README.md

 # Path-Planning-Mini-Project
 This repository contains Python code for creating a path planning environment with randomly generated obstacles using the Shapely and Matplotlib libraries.
 The repository uses RRT algorithm to navigate through obstacles.

-Every time the code is run, it creates 2 files namely 'obstacle_plot.png' and 'obstacle_grid.npy'. obstacle_grid.npy contains obstacels which are ramdomly formed using random,matplotlib and shapely library
+Every time the code is run, it creates 2 files namely 'obstacle_plot.png' and 'obstacle_grid.npy'. obstacle_grid.npy contains obstacels which are randomly formed using random,matplotlib and shapely library